ionic-team/ionic-portals/website/docs/reference-live-updates/iOS/data-classes/meta.md

 sidebar_label: "Meta"
 ---

-*These classes are used for the LiveUpdate API from Appflow and not intended to be modified*
+*These data types are used for the LiveUpdate API from Appflow and not intended to be modified*

-## Meta Class

 The Meta class is used to provide misc details about the data download.
-In an Objective-C context, this class is named `IONMetaResponse`.

 ### Parameters